DECENTfoundation/DECENT-Network/README.md

 >
 >     $ make -j -l 3.0 install

-Decent artifacts are installed at `/usr/local` directory by default.
+DCore artifacts are installed at `/usr/local` directory by default.
 You can specify any other custom install prefix for `cmake` during the initial configuration, for example, by adding `-DCMAKE_INSTALL_PREFIX=~/dev/DECENT-Network-prefix` to the command line.

 You can use any path instead of `~/dev` in the steps above.

 You can use Xcode, or any other CMake generator, and then, if it is an IDE generator, instead of building and installing via `cmake` in terminal, open the generated project/solution file in the corresponding IDE and perform `ALL_BUILD` and `INSTALL` (or `install`) actions from there.

-### Building and installing Decent in Windows
+### Building and installing DCore in Windows

-In order to build and install Decent follow the steps:
+In order to build and install DCore follow the steps:
 * start Visual Studio 2017, navigate to _File > Open > Folder_ and choose `C:\Projects\DECENT-Network`
 * navigate to _CMake > Change CMake Settings > Decent_ and adjust installation path and paths to Boost, Qt and vcpkg (if needed)
 * build and install artifacts using _CMake > Install > Decent_